Comparisons13 min read

 Pricing & Value

-Honestly, this one depends entirely on your budget and situation.
-SiteGround's GrowBig at ~$30/mo renewal gets you unlimited sites and 100,000 visits — that's solid value by any measure.
-WP Engine's Starter at ~$30/mo gets you 1 site and 25,000 visits.
-The math seems to favor SiteGround heavily, until you factor in WP Engine's bundles: premium themes worth $100+, enterprise CDN, staging on every plan.
-If you're an agency or developer, WP Engine's efficiency gains probably justify the premium.
+This depends entirely on your budget and what you actually need.
+SiteGround's GrowBig at ~$30/mo renewal gets unlimited sites and 100,000 visits — solid value by any standard.
+WP Engine's Starter at ~$30/mo gets 1 site and 25,000 visits.
+The math seems to favor SiteGround heavily, until you factor in WP Engine's bundles: premium themes worth $100+, enterprise CDN, staging included.
+If you're an agency or developer, WP Engine's productivity gains probably justify the cost.
 For a solo blogger?
-SiteGround wins this category without debate.
+SiteGround wins this without question.

 Customer Support

-Both offer 24/7 live chat and ticket support — neither offers phone support, which is a minor frustration they share equally.
-SiteGround has historically been praised for fast, knowledgeable chat responses, and in 2026 that reputation holds up.
-Their average first-response time in chat consistently clocks in under 2 minutes.
-WP Engine's support is also strong, with WordPress-specialist agents who actually go deep on technical issues — they won't tell you to "reinstall WordPress" and call it solved, which, if you've dealt with bargain hosts, you know is more valuable than it sounds.
-For complex WordPress issues specifically, WP Engine's specialist depth shows.
-For general help, SiteGround is fast and competent.
+Both offer 24/7 live chat and tickets — neither offers phone support, which they both share as a minor frustration.
+SiteGround has long been known for responsive, knowledgeable chat support, and that hasn't changed in 2026.
+First responses typically hit under 2 minutes.
+WP Engine's support is equally strong, with WordPress specialists who actually dig into technical issues — they won't just tell you to reinstall WordPress and move on, which is worth more than it sounds if you've dealt with budget hosts.
+For WordPress-specific problems, WP Engine's specialist team shows its expertise.
+For general questions, SiteGround is fast and competent.

 Winner: Tie (genuinely different strengths)